 - baking powder, salt and a touch of cinnamon

-- eggs and milk – use the milk of your choice to keep this recipe dairy-free, nut-free, etc.
+- eggs and milk – use the milk of your choice (such as soy milk, almond milk, oat milk, etc) to keep this recipe dairy-free, or nut-free, etc.

-- vanilla extract for a hint of flavor, optional but delicious.
+- vanilla extract for a hint of flavor and really compliments the fresh strawberries.

 Tips for Picking Strawberries